 Own occupation is your definition for total disability.
 The own occupation definition of total disability states that if due to injury or sickness you are unable to perform the important duties of your own occupation and are under the care of a physician, you will receive full disability benefits.
 The cost of living adjustment, also referred to as a COLA option, protects you against inflation while on disability claim by ensuring that your disability benefit is adjusted annually by the change in the consumer price index.
 A future income option, also referred to as an FIO, allows you to boost your monthly disability benefit on the anniversary date of your policy with no medical and the full applicable discount.
 Perhaps most important is the conversion to long term care option which allows you to convert your disability insurance to long term care coverage.
 Long term care insurance provides you with up to $6,000 per month ($200/day) of lifetime coverage for care in your own home or in a facility and benefits are paid up to age 100.
 Together these options protect your income throughout your Medical career.

 What is the difference of an Individual vs Group disability plan?

 An individual plan you own and control.
-A group plan such as the OMA insurance plan, is owned and controlled by the insurer, in this case Sun life.
-With the OMA, rates increase over time, with an individual plan your rates are locked in.
+A group insurance plan is owned and controlled by the insurer and rates may increase over time.
+An individual plan has locked in rats and policy provisions.
 Below are the quality differences.

 Benefits and premiums are guaranteed

-The OMA or its insurer can cancel or change the policy
+The insurer can cancel or change the policy